openhpc/cloudwg/tutorials/pearc20/getting-started.md

 Slack](https://join.slack.com/t/openhpc/shared_invite/enQtODAyNTgyMTUyNDUwLWIyMjc5MmJlMjJlY2ExNzYyYzcyN2M3OTkyMTcwOWI4YzlkMmEyMzIzODZhYzIxYzIwZDE2NWEyNmMzNzVhMTY)
 and request a hash in the #tutorials channel.

-Once you have the hash, go to [EventEngine](https://dashboard.eventengine.run/login), enter the hash and in a few minutes you will be provided with:
+Once you have the hash, go to [EventEngine](https://dashboard.eventengine.run/login) and enter the hash to access a dashboard containing account credentials and log-in links.
+While on this page, you should save the pre-created private-key and API keys, then click the link to enter the AWS console.
-* A terminal in a web browser which is running Cloud9, a Cloud IDE
-* All files needed to follow the tutorial and remaining exercises

-Systems deployed using EventEngine will be available for 48 hours after you receive the hash (not redeem).
+At this stage, you will be presented with a clean, temporary AWS account into which you can deploy the templates from the tutorial.
+Accounts deployed using EventEngine will be available for 48 hours from the start of the tutorial, after which point all accounts and their contents will be deleted.

+For the purposes of this tutorial, the EventEngine account will function similarly to a standard newly-created AWS account; you can follow the instructions below to get started.
+Key differences to note:

+* EventEngine accounts are temporary, but free - you will not need to enter any payment information.
+* Instead of creating your own keypair, you can use the pre-created key whose contents were shown on the EventEngine dashboard (you can still create/upload your own keypair if you prefer).
+* Within an EventEngine account, you will *not* neet to create an IAM user; your login user will already have the required permissions.

 ### Personal AWS cluster from scratch